ExtendRealityLtd/VRTK/EXAMPLES.md

 ### 037_CameraRig_ClimbingFalling

 A scene that demonstrates how to set up the climbing mechanism with different activities to try it with.
-A `VRTK_PlayerClimb` object is needed on the `[CameraRig]`. `VRTK_HeightAdjustTeleport` is also added to the `[CameraRig]` to allow movement, but also to allow walking off edges with `UseGravity` enabled.
 Various objects with a `VRTK_InteractableObject` component are scattered throughout the level.
 They all have the `GrabAttachMechanic` set to `Climbable`.

 ### 038_CameraRig_CameraRig_DashTeleport